borgar/numfmt/README.md

 // override settings at call-time weekdayEN(1234, { locale: "pl" }); // "poniedziałek"
 weekdayFR(1234, { locale: "pl" }); // "poniedziałek"
 ```

 #### The **options**

-As well as allowing locale customization, numfmt behaviour can be controlled with a
+As well as allowing locale customization, numfmt behaviour can be controlled with other options:

 | Member | Type | Default | Note
 |-- |-- |-- |--